If you have Blue Cross Blue Shield PPO or Cigna PPO, your consult may be covered with no out-of-pocket cost to you.

 The following is a link to a video of laser tongue-tie revision in a 14 year old.
 The doctor has made this available for anyone to view.
 The mom wanted to have this procedure done because her daughter had jaw tension, clenching and tooth grinding.
 She also breastfed poorly as an infant.

 © 2012 Laura Spitzfaden, IBCLC (www.feedthebabyllc.com) email@example.com

 I was inspired to write about milk-sharing when I read this article by Amber McCann, IBCLC.

 Like Amber, I am an International Board Certified Lactation Consultant.
 I am also a La Leche League Leader.
 La Leche League’s position on milk-sharing discourages leaders from providing moms with information about informal milk-sharing unless the mother specifically requests such information.
+[Update] La Leche League International offers guidelines on human milk sharing.
 If mothers ask a LLL Leader how to obtain human milk supplements for their babies, they must be directed to milk banks, even though the cost of purchasing human milk from a milk bank is prohibitive.
 In most cases, there is not enough milk available for the ill or preterm babies who need it, let alone any excess available for purchase for healthy babies.
 This is simply not a viable option for most families.
 Read more Milk Sharing

 I would like to promote these amazing videos created by the Norwegian, mother-to-mother breastfeeding support organization, Ammehjelpen.
 Each video is available in Norwegian and in English.
 After clicking on a video, scroll down for the English version.